Moving Data to the Cloud: Seven Tips to Choose Strategy and Tools

 Processes

-3. Start small to achieve quick wins.
+3. Small steps achieve quick wins.

 Lift and shift